lrburack/In-Silico-GAM/README.md

 </div>

 <h2> Explore a range of experimental protocols, no hassle </h2>
-In-Silico GAM can be quickly configured to account for
+In-Silico GAM can be easily configured to account for
 <br></br>

 - homologous chromosomes